-Michigan will soon be the latest state to offer online and mobile sports betting, online casino gambling and eventually, online poker to its residents.
+Michigan has become one the latest states to offer online and mobile sports betting and online casino gambling to its residents.

 Michigan launched retail sports betting in March, but the excitement was short-lived.
 Within five days, the COVID-19 pandemic shut down all North American sports, as well as the casinos that housed these new sportsbooks.

 State regulators put the down time to positive use, ramping up the blueprint so that they could speed up the arrival on online betting across the state.
-Michigan is anticipating that it will go live with online sports betting by late in 2020, or early in 2021 at the latest.
+Michigan online sports betting went live on January 22, 2021 and is now in full swing.

 The Status of Michigan Online Gambling

-Online gambling is legal in Michigan as of late 2019.
+As of January 2021, Michigan online gambling is now completely legal.
 House Bill 4311 or the Lawful Internet Gaming Act was signed into law by Governor Gretchen Whitmer on Dec.
 19, 2019.
 The bill allows online gambling activities to take place throughout the Wolverine State.

 Casino properties in Michigan have the right to open online casino sites available for people who are either residents of Michigan, or present in Michigan at the time of the placing of their wager.
 The three commercial gaming locations and the 24 tribal casinos around the state are the only locations able to gain licenses to operate online gambling sites.